fisayoadabs/Fizo_Game/README.md

 # Fizo_Game
 Link: https://fisayoadabs.github.io/Fizo_Game/

-This repository contains the `HTML`, `CSS`, and `JavaScript` code for a pseudo-version of wordle called Fizo.
+This repository contains the `HTML`, `CSS`, and `JavaScript` code for a word game called Fizo.
 The game is a guessing game where the user tries to guess a four-letter word in four attempts.

 ## Contents
 - index.html: The HTML file that represents the structure of the Wordle game webpage.